AppPETs/developer-guidelines/ImplementationPlanning.md

 -   Track all third party frameworks/APIs used in mobile applications for security patches.
 -   Use static code analyzers during the build process to identify security flaws.
 -   Use safe string functions during development to avoid buffer and integer overflows.
--   Do not use sensitive parameters in the URLs (i.e. user id, session id, etc.).
+-   Do not use sensitive parameters in the URLs (i.e., user id, session id, etc.).

     When compiling the application for distribution, the application must be build using the Release/Distribution configuration and not DEBUG configuration.